 City Wildlife was created to address the need for wildlife rescue and rehabilitation in Washington, DC.
-Over the past several decades, local wildlife habitat has been severely depleted, and wild animals have had to adapt to living in close proximity with people.
-Each year hundreds of wild animals in DC are unintentionally harmed by people and the urban environment.
+Over the past several decades, urban development has reduced local wildlife habitat and wild animals have had to adapt to living in close proximity with people.
+Each year, hundreds of wild animals in DC are unintentionally harmed by people and the urban environment.

 Our goals are:

 - To manage a rescue center to assist sick, orphaned, and injured wild animals and return them to the wild;

 - To promote the enjoyment of native wildlife and harmonious co-existence with wild animals; and